General Education Learning Outcomes

 All associate degree programs at the College contain a basic core of general education courses that require a minimum of fifteen semester hours.
-Each associate degree program contains a minimum of one course in English, one course in communication and at least one three semester hour course from each of the following areas: humanities/fine arts; social/behavioral sciences and natural sciences/mathematics.
+Each associate degree program contains a minimum of one course in English, one course in communication, and at least one three-semester hour course from each of the following areas: humanities/fine arts, social/behavioral sciences, and natural sciences/mathematics.
 The general education core courses prepare students for life-long learning in pursuit of professional and personal development.
-These courses provide the foundation for students to increase their ability to express themselves effectively in oral and written communications and to apply logical, creative and analytical thinking to a range of learning experiences.
-Core general education competencies for all associate degree graduates are outlined below.
+These courses provide the foundation for students to increase their ability to express themselves effectively in oral and written communications and to apply logical, creative, and analytical thinking to a range of learning experiences.
+General education learning outcomes for all associate degree graduates are outlined below.

-- Applied Technology: Students will be able to apply general technology as well as discipline-specific technology at the entry job level within their chosen field of study.
+- Applied Technology: Students will be able to apply discipline-specific knowledge and skills that match entry- level requirements in their field.

 Academic Programs for Business and Industry

 FDTC provides academic courses for employees, on site at the business location, as well as on our campuses.
 The program has been developed to provide employees the opportunity to continue their education around a schedule which is appropriate to their work.
 The employee has the same privileges as a regular student on our campus.

 Each employee, who wishes to enroll in a class, must complete an application for admission to FDTC and meet all requirements for acceptance to a program of study.
 A person who does not wish to enter a curriculum program may enter as an undeclared student and take up to, but no more than 15 credit hours in selected courses.